jumpnow/jumpnowtek-site/_posts/2018-01-07-Working-with-a-Mender-CLI.md

       -u USER_TOKEN, --user-token USER_TOKEN
                             User token file (default: usertoken)

-Every command requires the **-s SERVER** and the default value pointing to Mender's server is not useful so I changed it to my local server by editing this file
+Every command requires the **-s SERVER** and the default value pointing to Mender's server is not very useful so I changed the default to my local server by editing this file

     mender/cli/__init__.py

-I will switch the code to using an environment variable later, but for the following examples this is why my commands do not have a **-s SERVER** specified.
+I will switch the code to using an environment variable later, but for the following examples this is why the commands I am showing do not have a **-s SERVER** specified.

-I will just show a few commands.
+I will show a few commands.

 Here is a list of devices.